 In Canada’s broadcast and communications industry, knowledge is power.
 The WCT Jeanne Sauvé Career Development Program is a “backstage pass" to the private and public sectors of the industry.
 This intensive learning experience offers new perspectives, insights and direct access to influential policy and regulatory decision makers and equips participants with new ways to think, work and springboard their careers.
 If you work in telecommunications or the media industry and are interested in policy and program design, this program is a unique way to gain unparalleled access to the area of communications regulation and policy.

 About the Program

 The WCT Jeanne Sauvé Career Development Program is a self-directed program that offers an in-depth look at communications regulation and policy.
 Six participants – one each from Innovation, Science and Economic Development (ISED), Canadian Heritage and the CRTC and three from private-sector organizations – take part in a two-week rotation.
 They work together to create a customized agenda that meets the objectives and interests of the group.
 Participants learn first-hand how private industry, government and regulatory agencies respond to new issues and challenges.
 They also examine questions about program design, strategy and how best to meet the needs of customers, legislators and stakeholders.

 Who can apply to the program?

 WCT members working in management or preparing for a management role in the communications industry with a background or experience that makes this program's policy and regulatory focus relevant.
 We encourage participants from Canada's largest media and broadcast companies and smaller broadcast organizations.

 WCT members working for Canadian Heritage, ISED or the CRTC.
 If you are interested in participating on behalf on another public sector organization, please contact us.

 Current Program Participants

-We congratulate the women below who were selected to participate in the 2018 program.
+We congratulate the women below who were selected to participate in the latest program cohort.